nestor973/Fendt_Canbus/README.md

 radio present this connector (A181) has a blue subconnecter where the KBus yellow and green wires are freely present.
 There is no separate KBus connector like in the older SCR/S4 models.

-Put the .INO code on the arduino and plug it in. fire up the software on window, choose the serial port and hit 'connect' .
+Put the .INO code on the arduino and plug it in. fire up the software on windows, choose the serial port and hit 'connect' .
 All the unique CAN ID's will be filling up the box on the left.
 Just wait at least a minute before the counter stops increasing, don't touch anything.